VESPo: Verified Evaluation of Secret Polynomials: Abstract

 \section{Abstract}

-We consider the problem of efficiently evaluating a secret polynomial at a given public point, when the polynomial is stored on an untrusted server.
-The server performs the evaluation and returns a certificate, and the client can efficiently check that the evaluation is correct using some pre-computed keys.
-Our protocols support two important features: the polynomial itself can be encrypted on the server, and it can be dynamically updated by changing individual coefficients cheaply without redoing the entire setup.
-As an important application, we show how these new techniques can be used to instantiate a Dynamic Proof of Retrievability (DPoR) for arbitrary outsourced data storage that achieves both low server storage size and audit complexity.
-Our methods rely on linearly homomorphic encryption and pairings, and preliminary timing results indicate reasonable performance for polynomials with millions of coefficients, and efficient DPoR with terabytes of databases.
+Proofs of Retrievability are protocols which allow a Client to store data remotely and to efficiently ensure, via audits, that the entirety of that data is still intact.
+Dynamic Proofs of Retrievability (DPoR) also support efficient retrieval and update of any small portion of the data.
+We propose a novel protocol for arbitrary outsourced data storage that achieves both low remote storage size and audit complexity.
+A key ingredient, that can be also of intrinsic interest, reduces to efficiently evaluating a secret polynomial at given public points, when the (encrypted) polynomial is stored on an untrusted Server.
+The Server performs the evaluations and also returns associated certificates.
+A Client can check that the evaluations are correct using the certificates and some pre-computed keys, more efficiently than re-evaluating the polynomial.
+Our protocols support two important features: the polynomial itself can be encrypted on the Server, and it can be dynamically updated by changing individual coefficients cheaply without redoing the entire setup.
+Our methods rely on linearly homomorphic encryption and pairings, and our implementation shows good performance for polynomial evaluations with millions of coefficients, and efficient DPoR with terabytes of data.
+For instance, for a 1TB database, compared to the state of art, we can reduce the Client storage by 5000x, communication size by 20x, and client-side audit time by 2x, at the cost of one order of magnitude increase in server-side audit time.